Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Related Work

 \subsection{Conversational Interfaces vs. Graphical User Interfaces}

 Our work is also related to evaluating the effect of a conversational interface vs. that of a graphical user interface (GUI).
-A recent study by YouGov compared the use of a traditional GUI form with a Facebook Messenger Bot~\cite{YouGov} for conducting a survey.
-They find that the chatbot significantly improved response rate.
-More recently, researchers have compared the response quality between a chatbot survey and a form-based survey in more depth ~\cite{kimchi2019}.
-They also find that the chatbot surveys produced more differentiated responses and the participants were less likely to satisfice.
-However, all the existing studies used only choice-based questions and have not examined how chatbot-driven surveys would impact user responses to open-ended questions, which has been one of the major challenges in typical online surveys ~\cite{oudejans2010using}.
+A recent study by YouGov compared the use of a traditional GUI form with a Facebook Messenger Bot for conducting a survey \footnote{https://www.ama.org/publications/eNewsletters/Marketing-News-Weekly/Pages/why-chatbots-are-the-future-of-market-research.Aspx}.
+They found that the chatbot significantly improved response rate.
+More recently, researchers compared the response quality between a chatbot survey and a form-based survey in more depth \cite{kimchi2019}.
+They also found that the chatbot surveys produced more differentiated responses and the participants were less likely to satisfice.
+However, all the existing studies used only choice-based questions and have not examined how chatbot-driven surveys would impact user responses to open-ended questions, which has been one of the major challenges in typical online surveys \cite{oudejans2010using}.

 In other task domains, researchers have explored how a conversational interface in lieu of a traditional GUI interface impact user behavior.
-One such area is conversational search ~\cite{trippas2018informing,thomas2018style}.
-For example, Trippas et al. ~\cite{trippas2018informing} show that verbal communications led to more complex user queries such as having multiple requests in one utterance, while the interactivity encouraged user collaborative behavior, such as actively requesting more specific information.
+One such area is conversational search \cite{trippas2018informing,thomas2018style}.
+For example, Trippas et al. \cite{trippas2018informing} show that verbal communications led to more complex user queries such as having multiple requests in one utterance, while the interactivity encouraged user collaborative behavior, such as actively requesting more specific information.

 Similar to this line of work, we compare the effect of using a conversational interface vs. a traditional GUI for conducting surveys.
 However, we focus on quantifying their effect on the quality of collected \textit{free-text} survey responses and user engagement, which has never been addressed before.